basementuniverse/asobi/examples/jsonpad-schema.md

 ]
 ```

-If we're using a player tokens list, then the server token also needs to be able to read, write, and delete items in this list.
+The server token also needs to be able to read and write items in the players list.

 ```json
 [